CalebFenton/simplify/README.md

 ./gradlew fatjar
 ```

 The Simplify jar will be in ``simplify/build/libs/``.
 You can test it's working by simplifying the obfuscated-example app.
-Here's how you'd run it (you may need to rename the output simplify jar file to simplify.jar if the name do not match):
+Here's how you'd run it (you may need to rename the output simplify jar file to simplify.jar if the name doesn't match):

 ```bash
 java -jar simplify/build/libs/simplify.jar -it 'org/cf' simplify/obfuscated-example